What's in the Pan

 I like tri-tip because it gives me a lot of flavor for relatively little effort, but I also know it can be easy to overcook with the wrong method.
 For this version, I built in a flexible cooking path so the recipe works whether I'm using a smoker or the oven, and either way I'm aiming for the same thing: a deeply seasoned crust, a juicy medium-rare center, and slices that stay tender when cut against the grain.

-What makes this approach different is that I'm not treating smoke and roasting as separate recipes.
-I'm using the same Santa Maria-style seasoning base and the same temperature targets, then letting the equipment do the work.
-If I'm smoking the tri-tip, I get a little more flavor depth before finishing with a hard sear.
-If I'm roasting it, I can still get that same beefy, steakhouse-style result with a quicker cook and a properly hot finish.
-Either way, the payoff is the same: a tri-tip that feels deliberate, not accidental.
+Also, I never treat smoke and roasting as separate recipes.
+I'm using the same Santa Maria-style seasoning base and the same temperature targets - whether I'm using a smoker or cast iron.
+If I'm smoking the tri-tip, I get a little more flavor before finishing with a hard sear.
+If I'm roasting it, I can still get that same beefy, steakhouse-style result with a quicker cook and a properly hot finish in my cast iron pan.

 Santa Maria-Style Tri-Tip, Smoked or Roasted slices on a plate with asparagus